Houston Neurological Injury Attorney

 TBI range from mild to severe, depending on the force of the impact.
 While medical attention can alleviate some symptoms of TBI, there is little that can be done to completely reverse the adverse effects of traumatic injury to the brain.

-Some head injury victims will suffer from paralysis, which is the loss of muscle function for one or more of a person's muscles.
-Paralysis victims might suffer from loss of feeling and impacted motor functioning.
+Some head injury victims will have paralysis, which is the loss of muscle function for one or more of a person's muscles.
+People living with paralysis might suffer from loss of feeling and impacted motor functioning.

 Accident victims who suffer from neuropathy may experience loss of movement, loss of sensation, and other functions of the nerve damaged in the incident.
 The condition known as radiculopathy will result in a compressed spinal nerve.

 It is not uncommon for a neurological victim to suffer from memory recall problems.
 In some cases, memories and the ability to create new memories can be lost altogether.